slizer98/slizer98/README.md

 Here are some ideas to get you started:
 - :school: I'm currently studing in ...
 Universidad de Guanajuato
 - 🔭 I’m currently working on ...
-Not working
+In search of incredible
 - 🌱 I’m currently learning ...
-Nodejs, Expressjs, Vuejs and perfecting javaScript
+Nodejs, Expressjs, Reactjs and perfecting javaScript
 - 👯 I’m looking to collaborate on ...
 Any of project
 - 🤔 I’m looking for help with ...
-Vuejs and advanced topics in javascript
+Reactjs and advanced topics in javascript
 - 💬 Ask me about ...
 What ever.... :laughing:
 - 😄 Pronouns: ...
 Slizer 😎
 - ⚡ Fun fact: ...
 Play PUBG when get bored, even if you are a bot